Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_intro.md

 ### Interior View
 * D-Pad (controller) or WASD (keyboard) control the view direction inside the cockpit.
 By toggling the ALTERNATE control, you can use these inputs to move your viewpoint forward/backward and left/right.
 * If you are using a mouse, hold the RMB (right mouse button) and move the mouse to pan your view.
-Note: the Steam Deck can be configured wi
+Note: the Steam Deck can be configured with the trackpad emulating a mouse with the RMB held down.

 ---